-BMW E24 6 Series
+4. BMW E24 6 Series

 The BMW E24 (1976 – 1989) was the first generation of BMW’s series 6 tourers.
-With excellent performance, keen dynamics and sharp steering, the luxury saloon was both stylish and brilliant to drive.
+With excellent performance, keen dynamics, and sharp steering, the luxury saloon was both stylish and brilliant to drive.

-With a selection of six-cylinder engines, the BMW E24 is a great purchase if you are looking for a trustworthy workhorse to drive on a daily basis with the added benefit of being a sound investment.
+With a selection of six-cylinder engines, the BMW E24 is a great purchase if you are looking for a trustworthy workhorse to drive on a daily basis with the added benefit of being a sound investment in 2023 and beyond.

-BMWs are one of the most recognisable cars on the market and they continue to produce high-end, quality vehicles.
+BMWs continue to be one of the most recognizable investment cars on the market in 2022, and they continue to produce high-end, quality vehicles.
 Parts should be easy to come by for the E24 should they be needed.
 You can enjoy the appreciating value of your investment while relishing the reliability and great build you would expect from BMW.

-Ford Escort RS2000
+5. Ford Escort RS2000

 Any car with the famous Cosworth engine is predicted to be one of the most appreciating cars in the coming years.
 With 10,000 punchy two-door saloons manufactured, they are not the rarest of cars, which makes picking one up slightly easier.

 Manufactured from 1984 – 1989, the MR2 was extremely popular due to Toyota’s excellent reliability and engineering record.

-With the iconic pop-up headlights, the Toyota MR2 has made the list of the best classic cars to invest in due to its dedicated following.
+With the iconic pop-up headlights, the Toyota MR2 has made the 2023 list of the best classic cars to invest in due to its dedicated following.
 A rust-free 125bhp AW11 model looks to be one of the most appreciating cars in the range.

-However, in recent years it has become the unsung hero in the illustrious history of the manufacturer, and the 924 is rapidly becoming one of the classic cars that will increase in value the most out of the Porsche portfolio.
+However, in recent years it has become the unsung hero in the illustrious history of the manufacturer, and the 924 is rapidly becoming one of the classic cars that will increase in investment value the most out of the Porsche portfolio.

-Volvo 1800 ES
+8. Volvo 1800 ES

-With all the reliability you would expect from Volvo, the classic coupe is currently one of the best-kept secrets in the classic car world.
-With its light controls, torquey engine and good safety rating, the 1800 ES is great for day to day use as well as being one of the best classic cars to buy for investment in 2023.
+With all the reliability you would expect from Volvo, the classic coupe is currently one of the best-kept investment secrets in the classic car world.
+With its light controls, torquey engine, and good safety rating, the 1800 ES is great for day-to-day use as well as being one of the best classic cars to buy for investment in 2023.